Updated 7 days ago

 Sample Output:

-Export Disabled Application Report in Entra ID
+4. Export Disabled Applications Report in Entra ID

 To export a report on sign-in disabled applications in Entra ID, run the below cmdlet after connecting to Microsoft Graph.
 This report will list all the applications with user sign-in disabled in your tenant.